MoveOnOrg/email2hash/README.md

 The input CSV file should have a column with the header `email` in the first row that is used to determine the position of the email column for the subsequent rows.
 (The script does not make any attempt to guess an email address from a field.)

+We encourage you to read the `email2hash-spec.txt` before proceeding but please understand that:

+> If an attacker has access to the hashed list, they will still need the
+> secret to check if an email address is in the list or not.
+But if they get
+> access to the secret, then making that comparison is easy and the script
+> does not prevent against that.
+(The attacker still cannot reverse the hash
+> to get the address, but they can check if an address is in the list or not.)

+So an attacker cannot get the email addresses back from the hashed list even if they know the secret.
+But they can compare to check if a specific email address is in the list -- and again -- *iff* they get access to the hashed list **and** the secret.

 ### Requirements

 Python 3.
 No external libraries required.